MattMoony/d4v1d/docs/PLATFORMS.md

 ```

 This class has been introduced, because it seems rather reasonable to assume that the information retrieved from a platform is **not static**, but rather **changes over time**.

+### 🧑 User Class

+> `d4v1d.platforms.platform.user.User`

+This class is the base class for all kinds of social-media users of all kinds of social-media platforms.

+Any new platforms should define own
+user classes that extend this one and **always** contain values for at least the attributes defined in this class, as they're meant to be common across social-media platforms.

 ### 🤖 Bot Class